A Career as a Hospital Police Officer

 - Completion of high school or equivalent to the completion of the 12th grade.

 Pre-Examination Application Process

 A standard State Application (Std.
 678) must be submitted for acceptance to the next available HPO written examination.
 A Criminal Record Supplemental Questionnaire should be included with your application by mail to the desired DSH facility you wish to take the exam at.
+(You will be required to submit a completed Criminal Record Supplemental Questionnaire at the time of the exam.)
 Please see the Hospital Police Officer Bulletin for details

 Applicants for the position of Hospital Police Officer (HPO) are given a general law enforcement written examination, which is offered four times a year.

 Applicants whom pass the written examination (70% or better) are ranked by score.
-Veterans who pass the examination and have filed a Veterans' Preference Form with CalHR are placed at top of list.
+Veterans who pass the examination and have filed a Veterans' Preference Form (will also be distributed at the time of the exam) with CalHR are placed at top of list.
 The first three ranks (highest scores) are scheduled for a Background Intake Orientation first.
 Successful applicants are subject to an extensive Peace Officer background investigation, including a medical and psychological screening.

 The Department of State Hospitals, Office of Protective Services (OPS) has the responsibility to hire only qualified individuals for positions within the OPS.
 In order to accomplish this, a thorough investigation into the background of all applicants is necessary.
 The main objective is to conduct a thorough, comprehensive, and legal applicant investigation, conducted with due consideration for the rights of the candidate and in compliance with the governing law and rules.
 The investigative dimensions and OPS Standard set forth in the OPS Background Investigation Manual ensure that only qualified individuals will be considered for a position of public trust.

 - Military and/or Veteran's Administration (VA) Records Forms